 Smart lighting is one of the quickest ways to transform the look of a space, and more often than not provides practically limitless opportunities for customisation.

 On top of that, many are easily controlled via smartphones, so you can change the atmosphere of a room with ease - perfect for switching between a working and gaming setup for instance.

-From a clever all-rounder pick in the Philips Hue Color Ambience to some exciting panels in the Nanoleaf Light Panels, we've got you covered right here with some of our top picks based on specs, reviews, and what type of usage we think they'd be great for.
+From a handy all-round set like the Philips Hue Color Ambience to some rather clever panels with the Nanoleaf Light Panels, we've got you covered right here with some of our top picks based on specs, reviews, and what type of usage we think they'd be great for.

 Let's get to it!